Allotment (gardening): Denmark

-In 1778, land was laid out outside the fortifications of the town of Fredericia for allotment gardens and according to an 1828 circular from the royal chancellery allotment gardens were established in several towns.
+In 1778, land was laid out outside the fortifications of the town of Fredericia for allotment gardens, and, according to an 1828 circular from the royal chancellery allotment, gardens were established in several towns.

 Private initiative formed the first Danish allotment association in Aalborg in 1884, and in Copenhagen an association named Arbejdernes Værn (lit.
 'The Workers' Protection') founded the first allotment gardens of the Danish Capital in 1891.
-Since then allotment gardens have spread to most Danish towns.
+Since then, allotment gardens have spread to most Danish towns.

 In 1904, there were about 20,000 allotment gardens in Denmark.
 6,000 of them were in Copenhagen.
-During the interwar years the number of allotment gardens grew rapidly.
+During the interwar years, the number of allotment gardens grew rapidly.
 In 2001, the number of allotment gardens was estimated to be about 62,120.

-In 1908, twenty allotment associations in Copenhagen formed the Allotment Garden Union which in 1914 was expanded to cover all of Denmark.
+In 1908, twenty allotment associations in Copenhagen formed the Allotment Garden Union, which in 1914 was expanded to cover all of Denmark.
 The Allotment Garden Federation was founded to negotiate more favourable deals with the state and the municipalities from which the allotments associations rented the land.
-Today the federation represents roughly 400 allotment associations in 75 municipalities.
+Today, the federation represents roughly 400 allotment associations in 75 municipalities.

 The Danish tradition for allotment gardens later spread to the other Nordic countries: first Sweden, then Norway and Finland.

-Today, most allotment gardens are on land owned by the municipality which rents the land to an allotment association.
+Today, most allotment gardens are on land owned by the municipality, which rents the land to an allotment association.
 The association in turn gives each member a plot of land.
 To preserve allotment gardens as something that is available for all kinds of people, the membership charge is set significantly below what a market price would be.
 Since allotments are often placed on attractive plots of land, this has led to huge waiting lists for membership in many allotment associations.

 Although the main purpose of the allotment is gardening, most allotment gardens have a pavilion built in them.
 These pavilions can range in size from an old rebuilt railway car to a small summer house.
 Many people grow so fond of their allotment gardens that they live there the entire summer.
 In most cases, however, members are not allowed to live there the entire year.

 Finland

-The Federation of Finnish Allotment Gardens is a non-profit organization that supports allotment gardeners and connects them to allotments and each other.
+The Federation of Finnish Allotment Gardens is a non-profit organisation that supports allotment gardeners and connects them to allotments and each other.
 The first allotment garden was established 1916 in Tampere, and today there are about 30 allotment associations all around Finland made up of roughly 3700 allotmenteers.